kakarot-dev/splashtail/docs/src/user/permissions/README.md

 *Thats AntiRaid...*

-AntiRaid has a customizable permission system with Discord native permissions for ease of use and [kittycat](https://github.com/InfinityBotList/kittycat) for more complex use cases.
-For more unique cases, AntiRaid provides support for Lua script templating that can be used to extend AntiRaid with more complex/unique systems dedicated to your server.
+AntiRaid has a customizable permission system which uses both Discord permissions for simplicity and [kittycat](https://github.com/InfinityBotList/kittycat) permissions for more specific requirements.
+For more complex cases, AntiRaid provides support for Lua scripting, which can be used to extend Antiraid with arbitrarily complex permission systems, among other things.

 The idea is simple: All roles have permissions attached to them and members can have special permission overrides on top of that.
 The permissions are then checked when a command is run.